day8/re-frame-async-flow-fx/README.md

   - `:events` either a single keyword, or a seq of keywords, presumably event ids
   - `:dispatch` can be a single vector representing one event to dispatch, or a list of vectors representing multiple events to `dispatch`
-  - `:halt?` optional boolean, and it means to teardown the after last event in dispatch chain.
+  - `:halt?` optional boolean.
+If true, the flow enters teardown and stops.

 ### Under The Covers